OlepirAndrew/per-server/README.md

 ## Development server
 Be sure that you already have angular build as template in 'client' directory inside nest project.
-If not go to the per-client and make a build
+If not go to the per-client and make a build.
-Run `npm run start:dev` for a dev server.
+<br>Run `npm run start:dev` for a dev server.
 Navigate to `http://localhost:4400/`.
 The application will automatically reload if you change any of the source files.